Strong Towns

 Strong Towns is an American nonprofit organization dedicated to helping cities and towns in the United States and Canada achieve financial resiliency through civic engagement.
-The advocacy group points to American post-World War II suburban development as a failure and seeks to improve communities through urban planning concepts such as walkability, mixed-use zoning, and infill development.
+The advocacy group points to American post-World War II suburban development as a ponzi scheme that will not be able to cover its maintenance costs in the long-run and seeks to improve communities through urban planning concepts such as walkability, mixed-use zoning, and infill development.
 According to Strong Towns, the group seeks to end highway expansion; encourages localities to use transparent accounting practices in showing the financial impacts of infrastructure, especially suburban infrastructure; build incremental housing; build safe, productive, and human-oriented streets; and end parking mandates and subsidies.